shivannis/xandr-docs-public/xandr-docs/curate/deal-lists-for-curated-deals.md

 ## Manage deal lists

 You can create and manage Deal Lists at the Member and Advertiser level.
 A deal list may contain one or more deal IDs and a deal ID can be added to multiple deal lists.
 However, a deal ID can be added only once to a single deal list.
-While adding or removing deals in a deal list, you can find the deals by deal id, deal name or deal alias.
+While adding or removing deals in a deal list, you can find the deals by deal ID, deal name or deal alias.
 Additionally, deal IDs can be added to a list in bulk.

 ### Create a new deal list

 1. In the **Inventory** menu select **Deal Lists** from the dropdown.
 1. Click **New** on the **Deal List** page and provide the following details on the **Create a New Deal List** page:
     1. **Name**: Enter the name of the deal list.
     1. **Description**: Enter a description for the deal list which can offer a brief definition for it.
 For example, Deal list for Ford USA advertisers.
     1. **Available to**: *(Optional)* Select whether the deal list is specific to particular advertisers, or if it is available to all advertisers under the current member.
 If the deal list is available only to particular advertisers, enter the advertiser details by searching for the name or ID of the advertisers.
 You can add one or more advertisers in this field.